MicrosoftDocs/appcenter-docs/docs/sdk/crashes/tvos.md

 If user privacy is important to you, you might want to get your users' confirmation before sending a crash report to App Center.
 The SDK exposes a callback that tells App Center Crashes to await your users' confirmation before sending any crash reports.

-If you chose to do so, you are responsible for obtaining the user's confirmation, for example, through a dialog prompt with one of the following options: **Always send**, **Send**, and **Don't send**.
+If you chose to do so, you're responsible for obtaining the user's confirmation, for example, through a dialog prompt with one of the following options: **Always send**, **Send**, and **Don't send**.
 Based on the input, you'll tell the App Center Crashes what to do and the crash will then be handled accordingly.

 > [!NOTE]
 > The SDK doesn't display a dialog for this, the app must provide its own UI to ask for user consent.